malb357/mc-qa-AZURE-17G/README.md

 The test cases are develop Behave

 What is Behave?
-It's a behavior-driven development (BDD), Pyhton style.
+It's a behavior-driven development (BDD), Python style.
 For more detail about BDD check https://behave.readthedocs.io/en/latest/philosophy.html